Ontario Tankard: Qualification

-Between 1972 and 2016, the event usually had 10 teams: Four teams from each of the four OCA regions, and one winner each from an eastern and western challenge round.
+Between 1972 and 2016, the event usually had 10 teams: Two teams from each of the four OCA regions, and one winner each from an eastern and western challenge round.
 When Ontario won the previous Brier, that team would be added to the field for the following season.
 In 1999, when Ontario had not only won the previous Brier, but an Ontario team also won the 1997 Canadian Olympic Curling Trials, the field was expanded to 12 teams, giving them an automatic berth.

 Format

-The format of the Tankard has differed each year since 2018:
+The format of the Tankard has differed each year from 2018 to 2023: